Wondering what the best essential oils for spinal cord injury recovery are?

 After a spinal cord injury, the connection between your brain and body gets disrupted, so a lot of functions below your level of injury don’t work properly.

-SCI patients with autonomic dysreflexia may experience hypertension (high blood pressure) when stimulated below their level of injury.
+SCI patients with autonomic dysreflexia may experience hypertension (high blood pressure) when they encounter a noxious stimulus below their level of injury.

 Many spinal cord injury patients have sleeping difficulties due to complications like anxiety and chronic pain.